Who created Bitcoin?

-Why we don’t love it all the time
+Why we love Bitcoin and why we don’t love it all the time:

 To buy or not to buy is the eternal question followed by how to buy Bitcoin.
 Well, the decision is up to you, but there are several reasons why you probably should give Bitcoin a try.

 There are many reputable exchanges to choose from.
 You can find various independent reviews and ratings on the Internet.
 Some are fully-fledged exchange platforms offering multiple currency pairs, additional fin-tech services like online wallets, custom blockchain browsers, cross-platform apps and even AMA courses answering questions like “how to buy Bitcoin?”, “pay with Bitcoin?” and “how do you spend Bitcoin?”.
 Some operate at a smaller scale and only allow buying crypto for fiat.
 Sometimes they have very friendly and concise flows and save users a lot of money.

 Whichever platform you choose, be prepared for an identity verification procedure.
 Laws against money laundering and terrrorism prohibit anonymous payments with bank debit and credit cards.
 Note that if a service offers an anonymous payment option it is 100% a fraud.